 Where to Eat in South Miami: 16 Top Picks

 There’s so much more than Sunset Place

 A seasonal bakery with homemade (and home-milled) bread and a robust menu, Madruga Bakery is South Miami’s unofficial meeting spot.
-A comforting coffeehouse where loyalists chat with neighbors and fill up on simply prepared offerings like the Madruga egg sandwich or kale and quinoa salad, Madruga Bakery feels like the Miami version of Friends’ Central Perk.
+A comforting coffeehouse where loyalists chat with neighbors and fill up on simply prepared offerings like the Madruga egg sandwich or a crispy baguette, Madruga Bakery feels like the Miami version of Friends’ Central Perk.

-For Italian food with a cosmopolitan air, Fiola is South Miami’s most sophisticated eatery.
-From caviar to white truffles to a $180 wagyu ribeye, the high-end dishes command as much attention as the stylish decor.
+Fiola is South Miami’s most sophisticated restaurant for Italian food with a cosmopolitan flair.
+From caviar to white truffles to a multi-course pasta omakase tasting, the high-end dishes command as much attention as the stylish decor.

 Ever since 2008, South Miamians get their sugar fix at Buttercream Cupcakes & Coffee, a local-owned sweet shop.
 With dreamy cupcake flavors such as chocolate Oreo, latte, and vanilla chocolate chip, Buttercream is always a welcome pit stop.

 This always busy cafe right on Sunset Drive is the go-to spot in the area for a quick breakfast or leisurely lunch.
 Serving up a variety of mouthwatering pastries like almond croissants, macarons, truffles, and fruit tarts, alongside heartier dishes like breakfast bowls, huveos Ibericos, salads, avocado toasts, and more.